 Boron combines with oxygen to form Boron oxide.
 Boron oxide appears as colorless, semi-transparent glassy lumps or hard white, odorless crystals.
 Mp 450°C; bp: 1860°C. Density: 2.46 g cm-3.
 Moderately soluble in water.
-Used as an insecticide; as the starting material for the synthesis of other boron compounds; as a fluxing agent in enamels and glasses; and in mixture with 2-6% boron nitride, as a bonding agent in the hot isostatic pressing of boron nitride ceramics.
-Boron being a metalloid, forms amphoteric oxides; Diboron trioxide ( B2O3 ) being the most common oxide of Boron.
+Used as an insecticide; as the starting material for synthesizing other boron compounds; as a fluxing agent in enamels and glasses; and in mixture with 2-6% boron nitride, as a bonding agent in the hot isostatic pressing of boron nitride ceramics.
+Boron, a metalloid, forms amphoteric oxides; Diboron trioxide ( B2O3 ) is the most common oxide of Boron.

-Metals form oxides that are basic, but non-metals include acidic oxides.
+Metals form basic oxides, but non-metals include acidic oxides.
 When it comes to Boron, it is a metalloid.
 What about an oxide with a metalloid?
-Metalloids are semi acidic and semi-basic, which means they are neither completely basic nor completely acidic.
-When they react with the oxygen, they form amphoteric oxides.
+Metalloids are semi-acidic and semi-basic, which means they are neither completely basic nor completely acidic.
+When they react with oxygen, they form amphoteric oxides.

 Applications of Boron trioxide

 - Start material for synthesizing other Boron compounds, such as Boron Carbide.

 - A glass fiber additive ( optical fibers).

 - Used as a component to produce borosilicate glasses.